softwareforgood/Learn-Enough-To-Be-Dangerous/Client_Services/README.md

 ### **Connection between Tasks and Buckets**
 For this example, we are going to be using the buckets that were mentioned above.

-Let's say you were assigned a task that was currently in the *Backlog* bucket, and you decided to work on it.
+Let's say you were assigned a task that was in the *Backlog* bucket, and you are starting to work on it.
 Then, you are able to drag that task from the *Backlog* bucket into the *In Progress* bucket.
 This helps indicate to the rest of the team members that you are currently working on that task.